Gabriel Arias Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.79).
+- The Rays have the fifth-ranked team ERA among all league pitching staffs (3.83).

-- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (124 total, 1.1 per game).
+- Rays pitchers combine to give up the fifth-fewest home runs in baseball (125 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.